realshuting/toc/proposals/graduation/kyverno.md

 ### * Address any concerns or recommendations from the TAG and/or TOC sponsor(s) from the DD Document

-There are no outstanding issues from the Incubation level due dilegence.
+There are no outstanding issues from the Incubation level due diligence.
 The only issue identified, and its resolution, are detailed below:

 #### Use the official CNCF Kyverno Zoom account